gediz/mpv-wiki/Display-synchronization.md

 It's important to note that, in order to avoid messing with playback completely when the file has broken or unusual timestamps, this mode automatically deactivates itself if the timestamps do not make sense (which should generally only affect badly broken files, eg. the ridiculously shitty twitch.tv streams, but also affects VFR content).

 Finally, ``--video-sync=display-*`` currently comes with one important drawback: Due to OpenGL's rather severe limitations when it comes to timing, the only way to reliably figure out when vsyncs happen is to actually draw a frame on every vsync.
 The consequence of this is that, even for 24 Hz video, you need to draw frames at 60 Hz even if they are the same frame over and over again - thus increasing power usage by a factor of 2x-3x in such a case.
-Though this can be worked around by caching the frame result, that logic has not been implemented.
+This is usually somewhat alleviated by caching the frame result, and redrawing the cached frame, instead of scaling and rendering the source frame every time.
+The problem that there's less time to render subtitles on a 60 Hz screen remains.

+The problem with OpenGL and vsync is rather messy.
+While there are some methods for determining the vsync time, or making sure that a frame gets rendered "immediately", these methods seem to be neither reliable, nor are they cheap.
+Forcing the driver to sync to the GPU can reduce efficiency.
+The timing issues are still not necessarily taken care of.
+Instead of putting a lot of effort into trying to reason with these things on every platform/driver combination, mpv has opted for executing one buffer flip per vsync instead (basically, trying to render as fast as possible).
+This makes it easy to lock on to the display refresh frequency, and gives us rather good control and knowledge what is going on.
+It also allows us to deal with other driver quirks to an extent.
+For example, drivers may not even return from vsync at a consistent phase (i.e. the actual return time jitters from the predicted time), but still assure a constant frame rate.

+Ideally, OpenGL would add an API that allows predictable scheduling and feedback of display frames.
+In such a situation, we'd e.g. specify that we want a frame to be displayed at a specific wall clock time, and receive feedback when the frame was actually displayed.
+(The vdpau presentation queue achieves this, but it's very limited to a specific platform and driver vendor.)